rivaldorodrigues/code-kata/README.md

 2. Domain definition ✅
 3. Test empty input ✅
 4. COMMIT ✅
-5. Test when num is one
+5. Test when input num is one ✅
+6. Test when input num is two

 ### Utility